Seeing the movie “The Fountainhead” for the first time was thrilling for me.

-Seeing The Fountainhead the first time was thrilling.
-The central character of architect Howard Roark is an almost aggressively individualistic, self-directed, self-contained artist, played with assured brio by Gary Copper.
+The central character of architect Howard Roark is an almost aggressively individualistic, self-directed, self-contained artist, played with assured brio by Gary Cooper.
 As usual in his films, a heroic mensch.

 The movie gave me a stronger sense of hope it was possible to be an outsider and still confident and authentically unique.